yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 1. At the bottom right corner, you will get a prompt to sign in to GitHub.

-1. Next, once you get the popup, click on **Allow**.
+1. Next, once you get the pop-up, click on **Allow**.

    >**Note**: Wait about 2 minutes for the codespace to spin itself up.

    ![](../../media/allow.png)

-1. Click **Authorize Visual-Studio-Code** once the Authorize GitHub for VS code tab appears in the browser.
+1. Click **Authorize Visual-Studio-Code** once the Authorize GitHub for VS Code tab appears in the browser.

 1. Verify your codespace is running.